The Ayakashi Hunter's Tainted Bride: Manga

 Written by Midori Yūma and illustrated by Mamenosuke Fujimaru, The Ayakashi Hunter's Tainted Bride serialization on Kodansha's Pixiv-based Palcy manga service on May 28, 2023.
-The manga's chapters have been compiled into nine tankōbon volumes as of October 2025.
+The manga's chapters have been compiled into eleven tankōbon volumes as of May 2026.

 During their panel at Anime Expo 2024, Kodansha USA announced that they had licensed the series for English publication beginning in Q2 2025.

+A four-chapter spin-off manga written and illustrated by Akimine Kamijyo and supervised by Yūma, titled Kōkoku no Sōheki, was serialized in Monthly Shōnen Sirius from January 26 to April 24, 2026.
+Its chapters were compiled into a single tankōbon volume released on May 29, 2026.

+A second spin-off manga illustrated by Tsugaru Toba with composition by Sen Izumino, titled Kōtō Onmyō Gakkō, began serialization in the same magazine on May 26, 2026.